Joint Verification and Reranking for Open Fact Checking Over Tables: Neural Verification

 and finally construct contextualized table representations through concatenation as:

-We subsequently use $F^*(D_q)$, e.g. the tensor containing $f^*(d_q^1), ..., f^*(d_q^k)$, for downstream predictions.
-We note that our approach can be viewed as an extension of the Table-BERT algorithm introduced in ~\citet{chen2019tabfact} to the multi-table setting, using an attention function to fuse together the information from different tables.
+We subsequently use $F^*(D_q)$, i.e. the tensor containing $f^*(d_q^1), ..., f^*(d_q^k)$, for downstream predictions.
+We note that our approach can be viewed as an extension of the Table-BERT algorithm introduced by~\citet{chen2019tabfact} to the multi-table setting, using an attention function to fuse together the information from different tables.